Appointing and reappointing governors/trustees: the rules

 Find out more about how to recruit school governors and trustees.

-Co-opted governors are appointed by the governing board.
+Co-opted trustees/local governors are appointed by trustees who aren't co-opted (article 58 of the model articles).

 There's no set process to follow.
 Your board can decide how you select and appoint co-opted governors, based on the relevance of their skills and experience to the needs of the school.
-However, you must:
+It's good practice to:

-- Agree and record your decision to appoint the governor in the minutes at a quorate full governing board meeting
+- Agree and record your decision to appoint the trustee in the minutes at a quorate board of trustee meeting

 - Give written notice of the appointment to the clerk, including the name and address of the person nominated or appointed

-Co-opted governors can be automatically re-appointed if the governing board agrees.
+Co-opted governors can be re-appointed if the board of trustees agrees (article 64).
 Note this in the minutes if you do so.